Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of

 In this section we establish the solvability of the stochastic Riccati equation (SRE, for short) \bel{Ric}\left\{ \right.\ee and derive the closed-loop representation of (open-loop) optimal controls.
 We have seen from previous sections that the convexity

 is necessary for the solvability of Problem (SLQ) (\autoref{crlry:existence-iff} (i)), and that the uniform convexity \rf{convexity:uni}, a slightly stronger condition than \rf{7-24:convex}, is sufficient for the existence of an optimal control for any initial pair (\autoref{prop:t-tao}).
-In this section we shall prove that the SRE \rf{Ric} is uniquely sovable and that the first component of its solution is exactly the process $P$ appeared in \rf{V-property-1*}.
+In this section we shall prove that the SRE \rf{Ric} is uniquely solvable under \rf{convexity:uni} and that the first component of its solution is exactly the process $P$ appeared in \rf{V-property-1*}.
 As a by-product, the (open-loop) optimal control is represented as a linear feedback of the state.